TomaszOrda/famous-birthday-twins/README.md

 * For each record in the sorted list, we create a key (being the birthday) and either create a new entry with a list containing the record, or we append the record to an existing list.
 Each time we create a list, we raise the counter to check our calculations and to be sure that we have covered everything.
 * Finally the ready dictionary is written into a file.

-Naturally, if we had more than one query, we need to join them together beforehand.
+Naturally, if we had more than one query, we need to join them together beforehand. -->

 ## Problems with the data

 Firstly, Wikidata birthdays are not always using the same calendar as Wikipedia.
-I believe that Wikidata uses the current calendar — which would mean that before adoption of the Gregorian calendar each date would be about 10 days off.
+I believe that Wikidata uses always Gregorian calendar for the dates — which would mean that before adoption of the Gregorian calendar each date would be about 10 days off.
 And that corresponds with the results.
-It is not taken into account in the final version.
-Mayhaps it will be repaired in the future, either by subtracting the days or updating the data.
+In the final version one can choose to use calendar dates (like on wikipedia) or Gregorian dates (like on Wikidata).

-Secondly, for each record which does not have a specific day (or month) attached — most commonly because it is unknown — the first day (January) will be used.
-Example being Cleopatra (and Julius Caesar).
-I do not know of a way to omit those records in Wikidata.
+Secondly there are quite some people that appear in several records.
+Sometimes with the same date of birth (for various reasons, some unknown to me), sometimes with different (there might be more than one speculated date of birth).
+In the first case we need to remove duplicates.
+In second I have decided to remove all the records of such person.
+Maybe it would be better to somehow get to know if a specific date is *the most trustworthy*.

 ## Design of the app